danmarris/Awesome-Random-Walks/README.md

 ### Application:
 + V. Méndez, D. Campos, and F. Bartumeus. *Stochastic foundations in movement ecology*.
 Springer-Verlag, Berlin, (2016).
-+ V. M. (Nitant) Kenkre, Memory Functions, Projection Operators, and the Defect Technique: Tools of the Trade for the Condensed Matter Physicist, Springer Nature Publishing, Heidelberg, (2021)
++ V. M. (Nitant) Kenkre, *Memory Functions, Projection Operators, and the Defect Technique: Tools of the Trade for the Condensed Matter Physicist*, Springer Nature Publishing, Heidelberg, (2021)

 ## Papers:
 This is by no means an exhaustive list.